cld5070/act-r_phi/extras/WNLexicalModule/WNLexicalData-readme.txt

 The folder "WNLexicalData" contains the files that are used by the ACT-R WN-Lexical module.
-The whole folder and its content must be copied to the "actr6/" folder.
+The whole folder and its content must be copied to the "actr7.x/" folder.

 The files, "WNChunks.data" and "WNChunksIndexes.data" were generated from the Prolog version of WordNet 3.0 ( http://wordnet.princeton.edu/obtain ).

 The WNLexical data files can be obtained from http://sourceforge.net/projects/actr-wn-lexical/

-In addition, the most recent package "WNLexicalModule" must be downloaded and installed by following the instructions in the "WNLexicalModule" package.

-Before loading act-r 6, you should have the following files present.
+Before loading the WNLexical module you must have the following files present:

-actr6/WNLexicalData/WNChunks.data
-actr6/WNLexicalData/WNChunksIndexes.data
-actr6/modules/WNLexical_(version number).lisp
+actr7.x/WNLexicalData/WNChunks.data
+actr7.x/WNLexicalData/WNChunksIndexes.data

 |#